Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Introduction

-We obtain a model that looks like a hybrid of Cucker-Smale and Motsch-Tadmor.
-We refer to this particular variant of the $\st$-model as the $\wt$-model.
-Setting $\wt_0 = 1$, we recover the Cucker-Smale model; and setting $\wt_0 = 1/(\rho_0)_{\phi}$, we recover the Motsch-Tadmor model at the initial time (at later times, the transport of the weight $\wt$ will cause it to deviate from the Motsch-Tadmor weight).
-Due to the existence of the $e$-quantity and the similar structure of the alignment force to the Cucker-Smale model, many classical results of the Cucker-Smale case were extended to the $\wt$-model in our joint work \cite{shvydkoy_teolis2023_smodel}.
-The following is a list of the results which were obtained: \begin{enumerate} [(a)] \item Local well-posedness and global well-posedness for small data in multi-D; \item Global well-posedness in 1D and for unidirectional flocks in multi-D under the threshold $e \geq 0$; \item $L^{\infty}$-based alignment; conditional $L^2$-based alignment; \item Strong flocking in 1D (i.e. convergence of the density to a limiting distribution); \item Estimates on the limiting distribution of the flock in 1D. \end{enumerate}
+We call this variant of the $\st$-model, the $\wt$-model.
+Here is a brief summary of results obtained for the $\wt$-model in \cite{ST2024}: \begin{enumerate} [(a)] \item Local well-posedness and global well-posedness for small data in multi-D; \item Global well-posedness in 1D and for unidirectional flocks under the threshold $e \geq 0$; \item Cucker-Smale $L^{\infty}$-based alignment; conditional $L^2$-based alignment; \item Strong flocking in 1D (i.e. convergence of the density to a limiting distribution); \item Estimates on the limiting distribution of the flock in 1D. \end{enumerate}

-The importance of the $\wt$-model is that it retains the regularity and alignment characteristics of the Cucker-Smale system while also having the versatility to behave qualitatively like the Motsch-Tadmor model (when $\wt_0 = 1 / (\rho_0)_{\phi}$).
-In other words, the $\wt$-model can be thought of as a more analytically tractable version of the Motsch-Tadmor model.
-Numerical evidence of the qualitative similarities between the $\wt$-model and the Motsch-Tadmor model has been presented at the macroscopic level in 1D in \cite{shvydkoy_teolis2023_smodel}.
-Here, we present, perhaps more clear, numerical evidence of this qualitative behavior by showcasing simulations of the microscopic system in Section \ref{sec:numerics}.
-First, we introduce the microscopic and mesoscopic versions of the $\st$-model, and hence also the $\wt$-model as a particular case.